saharbarekati/Pattern-recognition-in-finance/README.md

 - file: "rsi.py"

 RSI is a momentum indicator used in technical analysis.
-The RSI is displayed as a line graph that moves between two extremes. "# Pattern-recognition-in-finance"
+The RSI is displayed as a line graph that moves between two extremes.